How Much Tax Does a Business Pay in New Zealand?

 Do you pay tax when you sell a business in NZ?

 There is no general capital gains tax in New Zealand.
-However, if you sell business assets like stock or equipment for more than their book value, the gain may be taxable.
-Selling company shares is usually not taxed unless you’re in the business of trading them.
+However, if you sell depreciable business assets or stock for more than their book value, this gain may be taxable.
+Selling company shares is usually not taxed unless you’re in the business of share trading.

 How do self-employed people pay tax in NZ?